- What does Coding Dojo do?

 - One of the most well known bootcamps is General Assembly.
 They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- Lambda School, Altcademy, Fullstack Academy, Nucamp, Byte Academy, and Pluralsight offer online bootcamps in software engineering and other subjects as well.
+- Lambda School, Altcademy, Fullstack Academy, Nucamp, Byte Academy, Launch Academy, and Pluralsight offer online bootcamps in software engineering and other subjects as well.

 - Aspiring software engineers and web developers can also consider CodeX Academy, a self-paced coding bootcamp with mentorship opportunities.
 Learn more about CodeX Academy in our review.